phpbench/tabular/docs/definition.md

 }
 ````

-Or with items as associative arrays:
+Or with items as associative arrays, where the value can be accessed as
+`row.<key>`:

 ````javascript
 {